The Life of a Yellowstone Winterkeeper

 “Solitude is good, but the separation (from family and friends) can get to you,” he says.

 When Keys first arrived in Yellowstone his intent was to stay a single summer.
 That was six years ago.
-Still, he’s got nothing on two fellow winterkeepers, Steven Fuller and Dale Fowler, who have maintained their posts for 46 and 44 years respectively.
+Still, he’s got nothing on two fellow winterkeepers, Steven Fuller and Dale Fowler, who have each maintained their posts for 40+ years.

 What the future holds for Keys is unknown.
 But for now, Yellowstone’s magical winters suit him just fine.